jonashackt/spring-boot-graalvm/README.md

 The final step after a successful push is [to release our App on Heroku](https://devcenter.heroku.com/articles/container-registry-and-runtime#releasing-an-image), which is always the last step to deploy our App on Heroku using Docker [since May 2018](https://devcenter.heroku.com/changelog-items/1426) (before a push was all you had to do).

-There are [two ways to achieve this](https://devcenter.heroku.com/articles/container-registry-and-runtime#releasing-an-image): either through the CLI or with the API.
+There are [two ways to achieve this](https://devcenter.heroku.com/articles/container-registry-and-runtime#releasing-an-image): either through the CLI via `heroku container:release web` or with the API.
 The first would require us to install Heroku CLI in Travis, the latter should work out-of-the-box.
 Therefore let's craft the needed `curl` command:

 ```shell script
 curl -X PATCH https://api.heroku.com/apps/spring-boot-graal/formation \